blade-ui-kit/blade-icons/README.md

 php artisan vendor:publish --tag=blade-icons
 ```

 Make sure that the path defined for this icon set exists.
 By default it's `resources/svg`.
+Your SVG icons will need to be placed in this directory.

 ## Updating